 Eligible employees can contribute between 1% and 10% of their pre-tax compensation, as defined in the Plan document.
 Contributions are subject to certain limitations under the Internal Revenue Code ("IRC") and the Puerto Rico Internal Revenue Code of 1994 ("PRIRC").
+Although employees were previously permitted to make after-tax contributions, this is no longer permitted and was not permitted during the periods presented.

 The Company will contribute an amount equal to 100% of the portion of a participant's pre-tax contributions that does not exceed 2% of a participant's eligible compensation, subject to certain limitations defined in the Plan document.
-For the years ended December 31, 2009 and 2008, the total matching contribution by the Company was \$49,624 and \$55,173, respectively.
+For the years ended December 31, 2010 and 2009, the total matching contribution by the Company was \$25,094 and \$46,369, respectively.
 The Company may also make a discretionary Company contribution in the amount of 2% of a participant's eligible compensation.
-For the years ended December 31, 2009 and 2008, the total discretionary Company contribution was \$116,037 and \$131,825, respectively.
+For the years ended December 31, 2010 and 2009, the total discretionary Company contribution was \$39,730 and \$48,938, respectively.